athaeryn/vmaps/README.md

 ## Usage

 `vmaps_dump` sends the result of the vim command `:verbose map` to STDOUT.
 `vmaps_json` converts this result into json.
-Isn't that all cute and Unix-y?

 You probably just want to do this:

     $ vmaps_dump | vmaps_json > mappings.json

-You'll end with a bunch of json data, which you can use however you'd like.
+You'll end up with a bunch of json data, which you can use however you'd like.

 ## Contributing